LighghtEeloo/underdose/Readme.md

 ## Motivation and Philosophy

-Three assertions for our potential users:
+Underdose is for you if you:

 - Produce dotfiles from day to day and want to backup them up or synchronize them between machines.
 - Consider a centralized git repository as a feasible way of managing dotfiles.
-- Can do git, and expect the toolchain to be simple and surprise-free.
+- Accept using git, and expect the toolchain to be simple and surprise-free.

-I hope `underdose` can be a powerful candidate as a tool that meets the said demands.
+Not surprisingly, this tool is not for you if any of the above is not true.

 ## User Interface